ebansr/study/quotes.md

 - Repentance is the Lord’s regimen for spiritual growth. [...]
 Repentance is conversion!
 A repentant soul is a converted soul, and a converted soul is a repentant soul. ([Repentance and Conversion](https://www.churchofjesuschrist.org/study/general-conference/2007/04/repentance-and-conversion?lang=eng))

+## Ezra Taft Benson
+- The Lord works from the inside out.
+The world works from the outside in. [...]
+The world would shape human behavior, but Christ can change human nature” ([Born of God](https://www.churchofjesuschrist.org/study/general-conference/1985/10/born-of-god?lang=eng))

 ## Boyd K Packer
 - You have to learn to be alone in a crowd.
 You have to have such control.
 That is so important.
 We spend so much time in airports and in other noisy places.
 But I do not go there.
 I might be standing there physically, but I am not there spiritually, because I am thinking things and doing things in my mind.
 If you will learn to do that, then the Spirit will teach you.
 (Mine Errand from the Lord, 132).